Desmodium: Uses

+A blue dye is obtained from Desmodium incanum.

-Tick-trefoils are also useful as living mulch and as green manure, as they are able to improve soil fertility via nitrogen fixation.
+Tick-trefoils in agriculture can also be used as living mulch and as green manure, as they improve soil fertility via nitrogen fixation.

 Most also make good fodder for animals including bobwhite, turkey, grouse, deer, cattle and goats.

-Some Desmodium species have been shown to contain high amounts of tryptamine alkaloids, though many tryptamine-containing Desmodium species have been transferred to other genera.
+Wild-living, non-farmed deer appear to rely on Desmodium species in certain areas, particularly during the more stressful summer months.

 The caterpillars of the lesser grass blue (Zizina otis) and the two-barred flasher (Astraptes fulgerator) feed on tick-trefoils.

-Deer also appear to rely on some species in certain areas, particularly during the more stressful summer months.
+Alkaloids

+Some Desmodium species have formerly been known to contain high amounts of tryptamine alkaloids, but many of the tryptamine-containing species have since been transferred to other genera.

 Taxonomy and systematics

 The taxonomy and systematics of the many dozens of Desmodium species are confusing and unresolved.
 Related genera such as Codariocalyx, Hylodesmum, Lespedeza, Ohwia, and Phyllodium were and sometimes still are included in Desmodium.

 Taxonomic authorities commonly disagree about the naming and placement of species.
 For example, Desmodium spirale as described by August Grisebach might refer to a distinct species, but its validity is doubtful.
 The "Desmodium spirale" of other authorities may refer to D. neomexicanum, D. ospriostreblum, or D. procumbens.
 Similarly, the plant originally described as D. podocarpum by A. P. de Candolle is Hylodesmum podocarpum today, but "Desmodium podocarpum" might also refer to D. hookerianum or Hylodesmum laxum, depending on the taxonomic authority.